You are here

 The BCR-ABL1 gene and its messenger RNA, the Protein Tyrosine Kinase Bcr-Abl1

-The nucleus is a protected environment, nothing can get inside it and neither can DNA move outside it.
-In order to deliver instructions (as code) for a myriad of cell processes, short stretches of DNA are duplicated as molecules known as RNAs, of which there are several forms.
-The RNA we are interested in here is messenger RNA or mRNA.
+The nucleus is a protected environment meaning nothing can get inside it and DNA cannot move outside of it.
+In order to deliver instructions (as a code) for a myriad of cell processes, short stretches of DNA are duplicated as molecules known as RNAs, of which there are several forms.
+The RNA we are interested in is messenger RNA or mRNA.

 In CML the BCR-ABL1 gene duplicates its coded instruction as a messenger RNA (mRNA).
-In this form the DNA code moves outside of the nucleus into the cytoplasm where the protein Bcr-Abl1 signals the Ph+ cells to divide in a deregulated (leukaemic) manner.
+In this form the DNA code can move outside of the nucleus and into the cytoplasm where the protein Bcr-Abl1 signals the Ph+ cells to continue to divide in a disregulated (leukaemic) manner.

-Tyrosine kinase inhibitors (TKIs) target the abnormal protein Bcr-Abl1, effectively blocking the signal for continuous Ph+ cell division.
-This reduces the abnormal Ph+ cell population to very low levels along with the clinical manifestations of CML.
+Tyrosine kinase inhibitors (TKIs) target the abnormal protein Bcr-Abl1, which effectively blocks the signal for continued Ph+ cell division.
+This reduces the abnormal Ph+ cell population to very low (molecular) levels along with a reduction in the clinical manifestations of CML.

-Continued TKI therapy is highly effective over the longer term allowing the majority of patients to live out their normal life-span.
+Continued TKI therapy is highly effective in controlling Ph+CML over the long term, allowing the majority of patients to live a normal life-span near to or the same as the 'normal' population.